PintaProject/user-guide/docs/overview.md

 ![toolbar](img/overview/toolbar.png)

-[__Tools Menu__](#tools-menu-features) - contains a group of icons or buttons grouped together that provide you a quick way to select commonly used tools.
+[__Tools Menu__](#tools-menu-features) - contains a group of icons or buttons grouped together that provide a quick way to select  commonly used tools.
 It works in conjunction to the Tools Settings Bar just right above it to modify the tool properties.

 ![tools](img/overview/tools.png)